pytest-dev/pytest/README.rst

 Support pytest
 --------------

-You can support pytest by obtaining a `Tideflift subscription`_.
+You can support pytest by obtaining a `Tidelift subscription`_.

 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools.